WA8LMF Home Page |

 files downloaded and installed, for these to show on maps.)

-Using the right-click "finger" function to retrieve the full
+the option "Finger NWS Server" to retrieve the full

 - Shut down UIview.